Frequently Asked Questions

 How do I apply for a special interest floor?

-Applications for P-STEM Floor Housing, Honors Program Housing, Multicultural Community, and Gender Inclusive Housing are available online through the 2022 Orientation portal.
-Applications must be submitted by June 24, 2022.
-You will be notified of your application status by July 22, 2022 via your Marist email account.
+Applications for P-STEM Floor Housing, Honors Program Housing, Multicultural Community, Women's Athletic Connection and Gender Inclusive Housing are available online through the Orientation Portal.
+Applications must be submitted by the deadline posted on the Orientation Portal.
+You will be notified of your application status via your Marist email account at the end of July.

 Can I request to live with my friend?

 Your first year will be both challenging and exciting.
 Traditionally, Marist holds the ideal that the experience of living with someone whom you have not known before is both invaluable and beneficial to one's growth.
-With growing concerns of the current environment, if you have a specific person you would like to live with, please email us at email@example.com from your Marist email account with your request.
+With growing concerns of the current environment, if you have a specific person you would like to live with, please complete the Roommate Request Form by the date posted in the Orientation Portal.

 Will I be able to switch roommates if we don’t get along?